-The condensed consolidated interim financial statements comprise the financial statements of the Company, TCCI Limited Partnership, and TCCI Securitization GP Corp. as at the six months ended September 30, 2022.
+The condensed consolidated interim financial statements comprise the financial statements of the Company, TCCI Limited Partnership, and TCCI Securitization GP Corp. as at the six months ended September 30, 2023.
 The financial results have been consolidated on a basis that is consistent with current reporting standards.
-The Company has control over TCCI Limited Partnership and TCCI Securitization GP Corp. as it is exposed to and has rights to variable returns from its involvement with TCCI Limited Partnership and TCCI Securitization GP Corp. and it has the ability to affect those returns through its power over their relevant activities.
+The Company has control over TCCI Limited Partnership and TCCI Securitization GP Corp. as it is exposed to and has rights to variable returns from its involvement with TCCI Limited Partnership and TCCI Securitization GP Corp. as it is exposed to and has rights to variable returns from its involvement with TCCI Limited Partnership and TCCI Securitization GP Corp. and it has the ability to affect those returns through its power over their relevant activities.

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited) September 30, 2022
+Notes to Condensed Consolidated Interim Financial Statements (Unaudited) September 30, 2023